ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

       <div class="content">
         <h3>Release upgrades, archive and code signing</h3>
         <ul>
-          <li>All release upgrades during the license period are for free, no matter if it is a patch, feature or major release.</li>
+          <li>All release upgrades during the license period are included, no matter if patch, feature or major release.</li>
           <li>All releases, including license files, published during the license period are available in the secured individual release archive.</li>
           <li>All release components are digitally signed with an Extended Validation (EV) Code Signing Certificate (the highest code signing standard available), making it much easier to implement Set-OutlookSignatures in environments being controlled with AppLocker or comparable tools.</li>
         </ul>